elarte-iu/markdown-playground/hello.md

 surround the text with two tildes on each side ~~like this~~

 **How do you create a hyperlink in your markdown?**
+You can create one [this way](https://github.com/elarte-iu/markdown-playground/blob/main/hello.md).

 **How do you link to a section in the same or another markdown file?**
+You can link to a section by copying the URL found by clicking on the link on the side of a section heading.
+[Example](https://github.com/elarte-iu/markdown-playground/blob/main/hello.md#git-flavored-markdown)

 **What are the three possible symbols for indicating an unordered list?**
 an asterisk, a dash, or a plus sign. (*, -, +)

 **Format the following text into a footnote:**
-Main text: Alex Wingate went to William and Mary.(place footnote here)
+Main text: Alex Wingate went to William and Mary.[^1]
-Footnote text: William and Mary is a university in Williamsburg, VA founded in 1693.
+[^1]: [William and Mary](https://www.wm.edu/) is a university in Williamsburg, VA founded in 1693.
-Bonus: make "William and Mary" a hyperlink to W&M's website.